altwalker/altwalker/docs/quickstart.md

 $ altwalker init -l c# test-project
 ```

-The `init` command creates `test-project` directory and initializez a git repository.
+The `init` command creates `test-project` directory and initialize a git repository.
 The directory contains a C# project refering `altwalker.executor` from nuget, a class for each model,`Program.cs`, and a simple model file `models/default.json` to get you started.

 ```
 /test-project/test-project/test-project.csproj